MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 ### Install app & drivers code

-First of all you'll need to install the following app and drivers in your HE hub.
+First of all you'll need to install the app and drivers in your HE hub.

 You have two options to do that: manually or using the amazing **Hubitat Package Manager (HPM)** developed by [@dman2306](https://community.hubitat.com/u/dman2306/summary).